 BloodPAC is a consortium managed by the Center for Computational Science Research, Inc. (CCSR), which is an Illinois based not-for-profit corporation.

 Our mandate is to accelerate the development and validation of liquid biopsy assays to improve the outcomes of patients with cancer.
-To do so we will develop a collaborative infrastructure that enables sharing of information between stakeholders in industry, academia, and regulatory agencies.
+To do so, we will develop a collaborative infrastructure that enables sharing of information between stakeholders in the public, industry, academia, and regulatory agencies.